cbohara/java_fundamentals/README.txt

-1. inplicit = performed automatically by the compiler widening conversions are automatic
+1. inplicit = performed automatically by the compiler widening conversions are automatic if there are mixed integer sizes > use largest integer in the equation if there are mixed floating point sizes > use double if there are mixed integers and floating point types > use largest floating point in the equation

 ex: convert 32 bit integer to 64 bit long iteger int iVal = 50;